 The mydlink SharePort main menu has different sections that let you see all the documents, photos, movies, or music stored on your removable storage.
 Tap < or >, or swipe left or right to move between the different sections.
 The Wi-Fi icon at the bottom indicates an active local network connection (blue) or remote connection (green/red).
-Tap Log In if it is not lit, or Log Out to return to the login page.
+Tap the gear icon if it is not lit.